Best place to find information and services that your council provides...

 We will only share information where there is a lawful basis to do so for the following reasons:

-Further information on data held by the registration service and a full list of the organisations with whom registration data is shared, the purpose and the lawful basis for sharing the data can be found in PDF format below in Related Documents.
-The document is named Registration Services Data Sharing PDF.
+Further information on data held by the registration service and a full list of the organisations with whom registration data is shared, the purpose and the lawful basis for sharing the data can be found below in related documents.
 Alternatively, staff at this office will be able to provide the information.

 You have the right to request access to the personal information we hold about you, to be informed about the collection and use of your personal information, for incorrect information to be corrected (where the law permits) and to request us to restrict the processing of your personal information.
 In certain circumstances you have the right to object to the processing of your personal information.
 Your information will not be subjected to automated decision-making.